 Snow Farm

-The Snow Farm is a ski area for those who want to cross-country ski.
-That’s right, no downhill skiing here, but lots and lots of cross-country ski trails as well as snowshoeing.
+The Snow Farm is a fantastic ski area for those who want to cross-country ski!
+That’s right, there’s no downhill skiing here, but lots and lots of cross-country ski trails as well as snowshoeing.
 You’ll also find a designated “Fun Zone” where you can play in the snow.
 Make snowmen, throw snowballs, and even go snow-tubing!

-If you’re looking to go downhill skiing or snowboarding then you need to head to either Cardrona or Treble Cone, the Snow Farm doesn’t offer downhill.
+If you’re looking to go downhill skiing or snowboarding, then you’ll need to head to either Cardrona or Treble Cone.

 Getting from Wanaka to the Snow Farm

-If you do need transport, Yello Shuttle Service does operate on this route on occasion (depending on demand.)
-For more info, click here.
+If you do need transport, Yello Shuttle Service operates on this route on occasion (depending on demand).

-- A full-day cross-country ski pass with rentals included is $88 NZD, a half-day is $77 NZD
+- A full-day cross-country ski pass with rentals included starts from $97 NZD, and a half-day pass starts from $85 NZD

-- A full-day cross-country ski pass with rentals AND an introductory lesson includes is $99 NZD, or $88 NZD for a half-day
+- A full-day cross-country ski pass with rentals AND an introductory lesson included is $109 NZD, or $97 NZD for a half-day ski pass

-- A full-day trail-only pass (bring your own gear) is $50 NZD for a full day or $44 NZD for a half-day
+- A full-day trail-only pass (bring your own gear) is $54 NZD for a full day or $48 NZD for a half-day trail-only pass

-- There are various rates for lessons (both private and group)
+- There are also various rates for lessons (both private and group), with a 1-hour beginner lesson starting at just $45 NZD

-The Snow Farm is about more than just cross-country skiing.
-They have other activities including tubing and snowshoeing with various packages available starting from $15 NZD per person.
+The Snow Farm is also about more than just cross-country skiing!
+They have other activities including tubing and snowshoeing, and you can get entrance to their Snow Fun Zone for just $20 NZD per person.

 Soho Basin